angularify/view/README.md

 });
 ```

-  * Done.

-See example in index.html

 Features
 =============

   * Lightweight library for building web presentations.
   * Move slides with up/down key.
   * Slide show with configurable timeout.
-  * Full screenmode - double click anywhere in the presentation to enable.
+  * Full screenmode - double click anywhere to toggle on or off.

 TODO
 =============